garimaj2108/Lab-Session-9/README.md

-# Why Recruiters should hire Santa Clara University's MSIS graduates
+# Why Recruiters should hire Santa Clara University's MSIS graduates ?

+## Claim
+"Recruiters should hire from Santa Clara University"

-# Objective
+## Objective

 The objective of this lab is to redesign and critique the existing Lab 6 visualization.

-# Sponsor
+## Sponsor

 Professor Michael Schermann - Santa Clara University

+## Audience Need
+The recruiters want to understand which University's students have higher skill set so that they can easily meet their client requirements and targets.

+## Audience Wants
+Students have all the skill set required for a job profile

+## Audience Fears
+Every recruiter has a recruitment target.
+They need to fill X positions either at the company they work or if its a consultancy then targets to meet client requirements.
+So if a recruiter spends time on hiring a student they want to ensure that the effort gets rewarded into a hire.
+But if students do not have all skill sets then it would be a uphill path for a recruiter and waste of effort if the student doesn't get hired.

-# Data
+## Data

 Data Sources: Santa Clara University, University of San Francisco and Linkedin Curriculum